-If you are a graphics professional or heavily involved in the art-to-positive graphics process, this full day art production workshop was designed for you.
+If you are a graphics professional or heavily involved in the art-to-positive graphics process, this two day art production workshop was designed for you.

 - Reviewing vector drawing and Photoshop programs

 - Choosing the right positives and printer for your needs

 - Dealing with customer provided or outside art

 - Art-to-print concepts and terminology (choke, trap, butt, what they are and when and how to use them)

 - Screen printing limitations on graphics

 - The effects of garment color on printed graphics and how to use that to your advantage

 - Overview of spot colors and "spot process/simulated process"